ec-europa/europa-component-library/docs/conventions/component.md

 ## package.json

-package.json files are needed for both generic and system components, and should include dependencies related to the system.
+`package.json` files are needed for both generic and system components, and should include dependencies related to the system.

 All components have to set a dependency to corresponding base (`generic-base`, `ec-base`, ...).

-The only extra rule for system component's package.json is that is should have the generic component as dependency.
+The only extra rule for system components' package.json is that is should have the generic component as a dependency.

 Example (generic):
 ```